cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 # 6 To-Do List
 - Pre-shard cache directory structure not to have all cached files in a flat directory listing
-- Add async response handler to allow fully asynchronous open through the cache
+- ~~Add async response handler to allow fully asynchronous open through the cache~~ (not required, already fully asynchronous)
 - Add optional dynamic read-ahead with window scaling
 - Add cache-cleaning as option to client plug-in
 - Make xrdclcacheclean a daemon with systemd support